 Additionally, technology creates a new attention economy that effectively prioritizes sensationalism over objectivity.
-A small number of extreme voices can dominate public discourse and group image by taking advantage of this attention economy, prompting opponents to further differentiate themselves in response.11
+A small number of extreme voices can dominate public discourse and group image by taking advantage of this attention economy, prompting opponents to further differentiate themselves in response.

-Furthermore, 80% of content on Twitter in the US comes from 10% of users.
+Notes: 11 Furthermore, 80% of content on Twitter in the US comes from 10% of users.
 Wojcik and Hughes.
 “Sizing up Twitter users,” Pew Research Center, April 2019.